 “And the sage said, ‘because you asked three times.’”

-Jango beamed ear to ear.
+Jango beamed.
 Dan and Jay just looked at each other.
 Bob cocked his head like a dog.

 “Twenty years ago,” said Jango, “Faith met me as a fox on the main island of Sheridan.
 Ten years ago, Faith met me here at Sheridan Cliff-Side College.
-A week ago, Faith met me on the main island of Sheridan a third time.”
-Jango produced, from his sleeve, the card which Faith had sent with Jay.
-He showed the fox Faith had drawn and signed inside.
+A week ago, Faith met me a third time.”
+Jango produced from his sleeve the card which Faith had sent with Jay.
+He showed the fox Faith drew and signed inside.
 “I cannot ignore someone who meets me three times, even if the third time is only pictorially.
 There are no coincidences.
-I knew that if I made the barest effort, I would find the visitors I expected.
+I knew if I made the barest effort, I’d find the visitors I expected.
 So!”
-He clapped his hands joyously.
-“Where is Faith?
-Where is the one foretold?”
+He clapped his hands.
+“Where is Faith Featherway?”

-Dan and Jay and Bob shared a glance.
+Dan, Jay, and Bob shared a glance.
 “Um.”
 Jay put a hand over his heart.
-“I’m afraid Faith died just days ago.
+“I’m afraid Faith died days ago.
 She was struck by lightning.”

 Jango deflated.
-He looked down the hallway as if Faith would appear around the corner.
+He looked down the hall as if Faith would appear around the corner.
 “Impossible.”

 “I’m afraid so,” said Bob.
 Dan wiped his eyes.
 “Sorry.”

 Jango Skyy covered his mouth.
 “But the Mountain arranged this meeting.”

 “I arranged this meeting,” muttered Ms. Lyn.

-“The Mountain didn’t do too badly,” offered Jay.
+“The Mountain did its best,” offered Jay.
 “We’re Faith’s friends and family.
-You’re here to hear of Faith’s death directly from us, in person.”
+You’re here to hear of her death directly from us, in person.”

 “I suppose.”
 Jango rapped his cane on the floor.
 “Thank you.”